-HDLs give added flexibility in describing the design.
+HDLs give addedl flexibility in describing the design.
 However, not all HDL code is optimized the same.
 How and where the functionality is described can have dramatic effects on end optimization.
 For example:

-- Certain techniques may unnecessarily increase the design size and power while decreasing performance. - Other techniques can result in more optimal designs in terms of any or all of those same metrics.
+- Certain techniques may unnecessarily lllcrease the design Size and power while decreasing performance . - Other techniques can result in more optimal designs in terms of any or all of those same metrics.

-This Guide will help instruct you in techniques for optional FPGA design methodologies.
+This Guide will help instruct you III techniques for optional FPGA design methodologies.